-

 Brined, Grilled Pork Chops

-My great aunt Suela had a hog farm and, when I was a child, there was nothing more entertaining than spending a day with her at the farm.
-The highlight would be her calling the domesticated swine to their slop buckets: “Sue-we!” she shouted, cupping her hands to her mouth.
-(The “Sue” would be a … Full recipe post
+Great Aunt Suela had a hog farm and, as a kid, nothing was more thrilling than spending a day at her farm.
+The highlight would be her calling the domesticated swine to their slop buckets: “Sue-we!” she’d holler, cupping her hands around her mouth.
+(The “Sue” would be a cadenced trill and the “we” as sharp as … Full recipe post

 Pork Chops in Beer